mdancho84/mdancho84.github.io/_posts/2017-8-30-tidy-timeseries-analysis-pt-4.md

 ![plot of chunk unnamed-chunk-15](/figure/source/2017-8-30-tidy-timeseries-analysis-pt-4/unnamed-chunk-15-1.png)

-__Lags in multiples of seven have the highest autocorrelation indicating the presence of a strong weekly pattern.__ The autocorrelation with the seven-day lag is the highest, with a median of approximately 0.75.
+__Lags in multiples of seven have the highest autocorrelation and are consistently above the outlier break point indicating the presence of a strong weekly pattern.__ The autocorrelation with the seven-day lag is the highest, with a median of approximately 0.75.
 Lags 14, 21, and 28 are also outliers with median autocorrelations in excess of our outlier break point of 0.471.

 Note that the median of Lag 1 is essentially at the break point indicating that half of the packages have a presence of "abnormal" autocorrelation.
 However, this is not part of a seasonal pattern since a periodic frequency is not present.